 Organic Wine Events at the Organic Winery

 For those who want to experience a real organic vintage, come and help us pick some grapes and enjoy breakfast on us, plus a tasting of the wine variety you just picked.
 7.00am – 10.00am.
-Get tickets here to ensure your place – a free event.
+Get tickets here to ensure your place – a paid event.
 Harris Organic Wines.
-SOLD OUT.

-The Post Vintage Weekend – Saturday 19th March, Sunday 20th March
+The Post Vintage Weekend – 3rd Saturday in March

-Harris Organic Wines is celebrating the 2016 vintage with a special Swan Valley Food and organic wineSundowner at the Vineyard.
+Harris Organic Wines is celebrating the 2020 vintage with a special Swan Valley Food and organic wineSundowner at the Vineyard.
 Come and join us for a glass of our hand-made ‘Methode Traditionale” organic sparkling wine, followed by several vintages of verdelho, accompanied by Mediterranean tapas.
 You will also be treated to our speciality dessert wine ‘pedro ximenez’.
-Sundowner event – 6.00pm Friday March 18th.
-Cost – $15.00 per person.
+Sundowner event – 6.00 pm Friday eve.
 Organic Sundowner Tickets

 Start your Swan Valley Vintage weekend adventure with us at the Breakfast Crush Club!
 Arrive at 7.00am and help out with putting fruit through its first stage of processing, followed by breakfast in the cellar and wine tasting in return!
-Get tickets Breakfast Crush Club here to ensure your place – a free event.
+Get tickets Breakfast Crush Club here to ensure your place.

 How long have you been operating Harris Organic Winery?